 What Happens If You Don’t Remove Dental Plaque?

-If you neglect to remove dental plaque, it will harden and turn into tartar — which is officially referred to as dental calculus.
+If you neglect to remove dental plaque, it will harden and turn into tartar, also known as hardened plaque, which is officially referred to as dental calculus.
 While it may seem like a long process that involves eating copious amounts of sugary and starchy foods and poor oral hygiene, most dental plaque will begin to harden within 48 hours of its initial formation.

 Once tartar forms, the bacteria will continue to multiply and mix with your food.
 From there it will: